 First, the father of the bride opens the wedding ceremony.
 Usually he is the one paying for the wedding (or in some cases you two can split the expenses in half) and because of that he’s considered the host and so he will go first.
 He will usually thank everybody for coming to the wedding, then he will welcome the groom into his family, then he will say a few nice words about his daughter and close the speech with a toast to the groom and the bride.

-You come next, and will first thank the bride’s father for the opening toast and also everybody that came to the wedding (here are some opening lines for your speech).
+You come next, and will first thank the bride’s father for the opening toast and also everybody that came to the wedding.
 Then compliment the bride and welcome her into your family and share a few stories about your son.
 In the previous article I detailed a bit the template for your speech.
-In the end, you will raise the glass and toast for the newlyweds and maybe offer them a piece of marriage advice (click here for some closing lines).
+In the end, you will raise the glass and toast for the newlyweds and maybe offer them a piece of marriage advice.

 The last speech is held by the best man and this one is the funniest at a wedding.
 All he has to do is share funny stories about the groom and the bride, but he shouldn’t cross the line and embarrass them with the jokes he tells.